Indian Appropriations Act: 1871 Act

 According to the Indian Appropriation Act of March 3, 1871, no longer was any group of Indians in the United States recognized as an independent nation by the federal government.
+Putting to rest debates on the dichotomy of recognized and unrecognized for varying tribes, the Act clearly states that “No Indian nation or tribe within the territory of the United States shall be acknowledged or recognized as an independent nation.”
 Moreover, Congress directed that all Indians should be treated as individuals and legally designated "wards" of the federal government.
 Before this bill was enacted, the federal government signed treaties with different Native American tribes, committing the tribes to land cessions, in exchange for specific lands designated to Indians for exclusive indigenous use as well as annual payments in the form of cash, livestock, supplies, and services.
 These treaties, which took much time and effort to finalize, ceased with the passage of the 1871 Indian Appropriation Act, declaring that "no Indian nation or tribe" would be recognized "as an independent nation, tribe, or power with whom the United States may contract by treaty."
 On the other hand, the statute also declared "no obligation of any treaty lawfully made and ratified with any such Indian nation or tribe prior to March 3, 1871, shall be hereby invalidated or impaired."
 Thus, it can be argued that this bill made it significantly easier for the federal government to secure lands that were previously owned by Native Americans.